akdombrowski/pingone-express_js-sample-app-guide/README.md

 [^1]: For authentication.
 [^2]: For authorization.
 [^3]: Run the command from the same directory containing the `package.json` file is located.
-[^5]: The `Login` link in this README file is merely illustrative of what you should see in your browser.
-It doesn't actually (meaningfully) link anywhere.
-In the app, it initiates the Authorization Code Flow by sending an authorization request (it quite literally <i>is</i> the authorization request and it's submitted to the authorization server, PingOne, by redirected the user via the browser to this url).